tunnelhead/http-event-relay/README.md

 For two-way communication, use two tunnels with different ids (one in each direction).

+__Backpressure:__

+With the default configuration, backpressure is enabled by default.

+This means that if producer sends messages faster than consumer is able to read them, producer will start receiving errors from the relay once queue size limit is reached.

+This behaviour can be disabled in configuration or per tunnel on the producer side.
+In this case, if consumer is unable to keep up and queue size limit is reached, oldest messages can be discarded even if they are not yet read by the consumer.

+It makes sense to disable backpressure if optimising for delivery speed and data loss is acceptable.

+__Acknowledgement__:

+There is no explicit acknowledegement.
+When a message is sent to a consumer, it's deleted from the storage instantly.

 ### Produce a message

 `POST /t/<tunnel-id>` with the request body containing a message in any format.

 This endpoint stores `Content-Type` header with the message and sends it to the consumer.

-Backpressure can be configured on the consumer side by using a numeric `limit` url parameter: `POST /t/<tunnel-id>?limit=100`.
+Backpressure can be configured on the consumer side by using a numeric `limit` url parameter: `POST /t/<tunnel-id>?limit=100` (in this case, max queue size is set to 100).

+Backpressure can be disabled by setting the `limit` to `0`

 __Success response:__